Emergency Contraception

 • Available without prescription (over-the-counter).

-• Generic Plan B is available for $10 at the UHS Pharmacy or a health and wellness vending machine on campus.
+• Generic Plan B is available for $10 at the UHS Pharmacy, health and wellness vending machines across campus, or these Blue Market locations: Michigan Union, Pierpont Commons, and Mosher-Jordan Hall.
 This is a significant cost saving over other retail pharmacies for those without prescription insurance coverage.

 Mirena (52 mg Levonorgestrel IUD)